VinLucero/ia-sdk-backup/README.md

 4. Run the gap analysis
 5. Update documentation as needed

         ## Troubleshooting

         If you encounter platform compatibility issues:
         1. Keep all platform-independent wheels
         2. Download platform-specific wheels for your system
         3. Update checksums.txt accordingly
         4. Run the test suite to verify basic functionality

+        ## Documentation

+        The documentation has been significantly improved and is now available in the `docs/` directory, including:

+        ### ✓ Completed Documentation
+        - Full API Reference
+          - AgentClient class and methods
+          - Data structures and models
+          - Utility functions
+        - Installation Guides
+          - Platform-specific instructions (Linux, macOS, Windows)
+          - Container-based deployment
+          - Virtual environment setup
+        - Configuration Reference
+          - All configuration options
+          - Environment variables
+          - Best practices
+        - User Guides
+          - Quickstart guide
+          - Advanced usage
+          - Best practices
+        - Troubleshooting
+          - Common issues
+          - FAQ
+          - Platform-specific troubleshooting
+        - Security Guide
+          - API key management
+          - Secure deployment
+          - Best practices

+        ### Building Documentation
+        To build the documentation:
+        ```bash
+        cd docs
+        pip install -r requirements.txt
+        make html
+        ```

+        The built documentation will be available in `docs/build/html/`.

+        For development purposes, you can use `make clean html` to rebuild from scratch.